NVIDIA/NVFlare/docs/programming_guide/execution_api_type/3rd_party_integration.rst

 client.crt, client.key, server.crt, server.key, rootCA.pem

-Note that the specified listening_host of a site must be must be a hostname that the external trainer can reach via network.
+Note that the specified listening_host of a site must be a hostname that the external trainer can reach via network.

 Step Two - Prepare Job Configuration